-- 114. Inspectors must use all their evidence to evaluate what it is like to be a pupil in the school.
-In making their judgements about a school's overall effectiveness, inspectors will first consider the extent to which the school meets all paragraphs of all parts of the independent school standards. - 115.
+- 130. Inspectors must use all their evidence to evaluate what it is like to be a pupil in the school.
+In making their judgements about a school's overall effectiveness, inspectors will first consider the extent to which the school meets all paragraphs of all parts of the independent school standards. - 131.
 Inspectors will next consider whether the standard of education is good or exceeds good and is outstanding.
-If it is not good, then inspectors will consider whether it requires improvement or is inadequate. - 116.
+If it is not good, then inspectors will consider whether it requires improvement or is inadequate. - 132.
 In judging the overall effectiveness, inspectors will take account of the four key judgements.
-Inspectors should first make the key judgements on: - the quality of teaching, learning and assessment - personal development, behaviour and welfare - outcomes for pupils. - 117.
-In coming to each of these key judgements, inspectors will also draw on evidence from inspection of any early years provision or sixth form provision and consider its impact in the wider context of the school. - 118.
+Inspectors should first make the key judgements on: - the quality of teaching, learning and assessment - personal development, behaviour and welfare - outcomes for pupils. - 133.
+In coming to each of these key judgements, inspectors will also draw on evidence from inspection of any early years provision or sixth form provision and consider its impact in the wider context of the school. - 134.
 Inspectors will then judge the effectiveness of any early years or sixth form provision.
 For either case or both, inspectors must report a grade and write sections in the report that summarise the key findings and explain the effectiveness grading.
-Inspectors may decide not to report separately on the provision in early years provision or in 16 to 19 study programmes if this risks identification of pupils because numbers are so small (for example, fewer than five). - 119.
+However, inspectors may decide not to provide a grade and a written section in the report on the provision in early years provision or in sixth form provision if this risks identification of pupils because numbers are so small.
+Typically, this will be when there are fewer than five pupils. - 135.
 The grade for early years and/or the grade for the sixth form may be the same as, higher or lower than the overall effectiveness grade.
-Inspectors will take into account the size of the early years and sixth form provision in relation to the size of the school, when considering the impact of these judgements on the overall effectiveness grade.
-Inspectors will explain any difference between the early years and/or sixth form provision and the overall effectiveness grades in the report. - 120.
+Inspectors will take into account the size of the early years and sixth form provision in relation to the size of the school when considering the impact of these judgements on the overall effectiveness grade.
+Inspectors will explain any difference between the early years and/or sixth form provision and the overall effectiveness grades in the report. - 136.
 Inspectors will then make the key judgement on the effectiveness of leadership and management.
-In making this judgement, inspectors must take into
+In making this judgement, inspectors must take into proportionate account any significant issues in the quality of early years provision and/or sixth form provision that may have an impact on judging the effectiveness of the leadership and management of the school as a whole.

-- proportionate account any significant issues in the quality of early years provision and/or sixth form provision that may have an impact on judging the effectiveness of the leadership and management of the school as a whole. - 121.
-Inspectors will always make a written judgement in the section on leadership and management about the effectiveness of the arrangements for safeguarding pupils. - 122.
-Before making the final judgement on overall effectiveness, inspectors must evaluate: - the effectiveness and impact of the provision for pupils' spiritual, moral, social and cultural development (see below) - the extent to which the education provided by the school meets the needs of the range of pupils at the school, including pupils who have special educational needs and/or disabilities.
+- 137. Inspectors will always make a written judgement in the section on leadership and management about the effectiveness of the arrangements for safeguarding pupils. - 138.
+Before making the final judgement on overall effectiveness, inspectors must evaluate: - the effectiveness and impact of the provision for pupils' spiritual, moral, social and cultural development (see below) - the extent to which the education provided by the school meets the needs of the range of pupils at the school, including: - pupils who have disabilities - pupils who have special educational needs.